LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/cloning-a-csharp-project.rst

 Mac Users
 ---------

 #.
-With Visual Studio open, select *Version Control > Checkout* from the menu bar.
+With Visual Studio open, select *Version Control > Clone Repository* from the menu bar.

 #.
 This opens a window to connect to a remote repository.
 Copy the address for your forked exercises repository
    and enter it into the *url* section of the form.
 The rest of the form fields will auto-populate: